IshKevin/Budget_app/README.md

 - **Expense Tracking**: Manage and track your financial data.
 - **Responsive Design**: Fully responsive UI built with Tailwind CSS.
 - **Modern Database**: Leveraging Neon for reliable database management with Drizzle ORM for migrations and schema generation.

 ---

+## Application Pages and Their Functionalities

+### 1. Dashboard Page
+- Provides an overview of financial statistics in graphical format.
+- Displays detailed information about money flow and budgets.

+### 2. Budget Page
+- Used to input and manage budget data.
+- Provides detailed insights into budgeting.

+### 3. Transaction Page
+- Displays a list of all transactions.
+- Provides detailed information for each transaction.

+### 4. Report Page
+- Generates comprehensive reports about financial data.
+- Details spending patterns and financial summaries.

+### 5. Category Page
+- Organizes transactions into categories.
+- Helps in better classification and tracking of financial activities.

+### 6. Account Page
+- Allows users to create and manage accounts.
+- Provides detailed account information and data management.

+---